LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 ## Unknown Values and Field Masks

-The Transport API handles fields whose value may be unknown differently than usual.
+The Transport API handles fields whose value may be unknown and field masks differently than usual.

 ### Problems with the Typical Design